course-dprep/operating_hrs_and_ratings/README.md

 These results highlight that longer operating hours may come at a reputational cost.
 Restaurant managers and owners can use these insights to find a better balance between availability and perceived service quality.

-## Deployment Information

-This project is easy to follow using an R Markdown document in the src folder.
-This document clearly presents the overview of our research, the research questions and the methodology.
-All the necessary packages are loaded and the datasets can be found in the data folder.
-The data is stored via Google Drive and can be opened using RStudio.
-The code to create the necessary visualisations and statistical analysis is also included.

-To run the entire project, type "make" in the command prompt and run.
-Make has to be installed in order for it to work.
-Please keep in mind that running the makefile can take up to several minutes.

 ## Repository Overview